svikashk/agile/agile/scrum-meetings.md

 ---
 layout: default
-title: Scrum Meetings
+title: Types of Scrum Meetings with Best Practices
 page_title: Ceremonies or Meetings
 has_children: false
-parent: Scrum
+parent: What is Scrum?
+Includes best practices | Agile Library
 nav_order: 6
 description: Learn the different types of Scrum Meetings and how to run them with best practices.
 Includes for sprint planning, daily scrum meeting, sprint review, and retrospective.
 permalink: scrum/meetings/